Web26-dev-desk-q-4/BE/README.md

 # Token providing backend

-- should provide login and registration functionality (POST username and passwords)
+- should provide login and registration functionality (POST username and passwords) -- Completed
 - should provide ability for users to become students or helpers (POST respective IDs)
 - should provide ability to POST tickets as students
 - should provide ability to PUT tickets as helpers